 My first of the great life lessons is: You don’t have to be great or even good at something to find great benefit from it.
 I am by no means a great golfer and by my own observation I actually suck some of the time.
 That doesn’t mean that I can’t find benefit from playing.
 I’m out there with a great friend who has got to be the most patient individual in the world.
 That’s where the benefit came in.

 Tim can hit the golf ball 400 yards on a bad day.
 I don’t know how many 4 par greens he hit while we were playing but I just knew he would.
-To watch him hit the ball 400 plus yards and then have to wait for me to bang away at 200 yard drive and then 160 with my 3 wood and then pitch it in must have bored the shit out of him.
+To watch him hit the ball 400 plus yards and then have to wait for me.
+As I bang away at 200 yard drive and then 160 with my 3 wood and then pitch it in must have bored the shit out of him.
 Patience is what he has and when I was hitting my ball he would always be encouraging, head down, end high.
 (I always shorten my stroke).
 I learned from Tim that patience is an absolute benefit when dealing with people especially if they are still learning the game of life.

-The second lesson I learned was: Head Down, Ball Up.
-This was a huge lesson for me and not because of the simplicity of the statement but for the overall meaning.
-Every time I kept my eye on the ball and swung the way I was instructed the ball went where I wanted it to go…every time!
+The second of the great life lessons I learned was: Head Down, Ball Up.
+This is a huge lesson for me.
+Not because of the simplicity of the statement, but for the overall meaning.
+Every time I keep my eye on the ball and swung the way I was instructed; the ball went where I wanted it to go.
+Every time!
 When I got lazy and didn’t pay attention, my ball went in the water, in the rough, and in the sand trap or I skulled it and it went 3 feet.

 Pay close attention to where you want your ball to go will keep you on par for the rest of your life.
 The most important thing that this has taught me is if you do make a mistake start over.
 Keep you eye on the ball and get your head right back on it you can make par.